rishikant42/sicp-scheme/sicp-blogs/ch1-blogs/applicative_vs_normal_order_evaluation.md

 - Concept of stream/delayed list

-- Concept of generator in Python
+- Concept of generator in Python(Not sure)

 - Infinite list

+- Lazy evaluation

 ---